decentlab/decentlab-decoders/README.md

 ## The Things Network

-Go to your application on the TTN Console and select `Payload Formats` and .
+Go to your application on *TTN Console* and select `Payload Formats`.
 Take the *JavaScript* implementation and paste into the `decoder` window by overwriting its content.
 Remove the `main()` function and its call.
 ```js
 function main() {
     ...